LDS-Data/lds-data.github.io/README.md

 ## Datasets

-* [The LDS Church Discipline Database](../../../lds-church-discipline)---data about formal disciplinary action by the church
+* [The LDS Church Discipline Database](../../../lds-church-discipline)—data about formal disciplinary action by the church
-* [LDS Resignations](../resignations)---data about resignations by members of the church